bitkeeper-scm/bitkeeper/src/gui/tcltk/tktable/README.txt

 	nmake -f makefile.vc test (OPTIONAL)
 	nmake -f makefile.vc install

-   ON MACINTOSH:
-	Place Tktable.shlb in the Tool Command Language folder

    tkTable is built to comply to the latest tcl package conventions.
    There is also a specific "make static" for those who need it.

 4. Use it

    Start a regular wish interpreter, 'load' the library, and use the table.
-   Or use the "tablewish" interpreter that has the 'table' command built in.
    There are a few test scripts in the demos directory which you can source.

 5. Read the documentation